elfhosted/elfhosted.com/docs/index.md

 Here's what some of our {--users--}{++friends++} say..

+> "I don't understand how there aren't tons of elves already.
+The way this whole thing is setup is great, from getting a free $10 amount of elfbuckz to start, free 7 day trials on most services, the subscription prices of the products are reasonable, to the smoothness of how everything runs.
+I just dont get it, people choose to pay way more with places that don't provide the same customer service nor have a great community like this one.
+I recommend elfhosted to everyone.

+:star::star::star::star::star: [\@bigcasino1_69181 (*Discord*)](https://discord.com/channels/396055506072109067/1234856745696886784/1238251003610927184)

 > "Just wanted to check in here and let \@Darth-Penguini and anyone/everyone else know...WOW.
 I have been struggling with storage for years, maintenance of Docker containers, upkeep, all of it.
 Elfhosted is so freeing.
 It's an amazing service that I hope to be a member of for a long, long time!"

 :star::star::star::star::star: [\@Fingers91 (*Discord*)](https://discord.com/channels/396055506072109067/1118645576884572303/1233758587835383908)

 > "I just have to say, I am an incredibly satisfied customer.
 I had been collecting my own content for nearly 20 years.
 Starting off with just a simple external HD before eventually graduating to a seedbox with 100TB of cloud storage attached and fully automated processes with Sonarr and Radarr .
 However, the time came when the glory days of unlimited Google Drive storage ended.
 I thought my days of having my full collection at my fingertips via :plex: were behind me, until I found Real-Debrid and ElfHosted.
 >